Ferris-Labs/site-draft/content/en/docs/Developer_Guide/git_integration.md

 ---
-title: "GitHub Integration"
+title: "Git Integration"
-linkTitle: "GitHub Integration"
+linkTitle: "Git Integration"
 description: >-
-  How to integrate a GitHub Repository with the Ferris Platform.
+  How to integrate a Git Repository with the Ferris Platform.
 ---

-The GitHub Integration is the capability to generate a connection from a git repository with projects and synchronise the Packages from the Executor with the git repository, with the goal to execute it through the FerrisFX Platform.
+The Git Integration is the capability to generate a connection from a git repository with projects and synchronise the Packages from the Executor with the git repository, with the goal to execute it through the FerrisFX Platform.
 It provides another, more fluent way for connecting scripts with the FerrisFX Platform without the necessity to upload files directly to the platform.

 A new Project will be created to showcase the capabilty of the git integration: